Telmate/terraform-provider-proxmox/docs/index.md

 pveum aclmod / -user terraform-prov@pve -role TerraformProv
 ```

-The provider also supports using an API key rather than a password, see below for details.

 After the role is in use, if there is a need to modify the privileges, simply issue the command showed, adding or
 removing privileges as needed.

 Proxmox > 8:
 ```bash